 Inter-island boats and ferries are required to have a current seaworthiness certificate, but many do not, and their seaworthiness cannot be relied upon.
 A number of international cruise lines stopover in Vanuatu.

 Domestic routes to outer islands are serviced by small aircraft and airports have only basic facilities.
 Airstrips are generally short, runways are mostly not sealed, and operations can be limited by weather conditions.

 The Australian Government doesn't provide information on the safety of individual commercial airlines or flight paths.
 See the

 Aviation Safety Network website for information on aviation safety in Vanuatu.

 It is illegal to import, possess, distribute, display or manufacture obscene publications.
-Penalties for committing the offences include prison sentences.
 The definition of 'obscene publications' is stricter in Vanuatu than in Australia.
+Penalties include prison sentences.

 It is illegal for supermarkets and similar outlets to sell alcohol between midday Saturday and 7 am Monday.
 However, clubs, bars and hotels may serve alcohol during these times.

 Some Australian criminal laws apply overseas.
 If you commit these offences, you may be prosecuted in Australia.
 Laws include those relating to: